 Mills students and alumni are encouraged to submit an article based on their highest quality work for publication to the journal.
 Submissions may include (but are not limited to) opinion editorials, interviews, visual data projects, and summaries of senior theses and Master’s Policy Reports, which are professional papers that meet both Mills’ academic standards and the needs of a practitioner who acts as a client for the project.

-Student articles can be reviewed on the Policy Forum page.
-Respectful discussion, debate, and commentary are encouraged through use of the comments function.
+Student reports can be reviewed on the Articles page and are listed by volume.
+Op-eds and Radio clips are available on their own respective pages.
+Respectful discussion, debate, and commentary are encouraged through use of the comments functions.
 If you are interested in submitting your work for publication, please consult the submissions page and follow submission instructions.The Policy Forum at Mills is strictly a journal publication and bears no affiliation with other student groups or organizations.
 Additionally, all opinions published on The Policy Forum at Mills are the authors’ own, and not neccessarily representative of the Public Policy Program at Mills College.